iit-DLSLab/robotlib/README.md

 As another example of data type that can be associated to legs consider the following example

-    // Define and populate a leg data map objectof jacobians; each jacobian is associated to a leg robotlib::RobotBase::LegDataMap<robotlib::RobotBase::Jacobian> feet_jacobian{robot->makeFeetJacobian()}; // or auto jacobian{dummy_quadruped->makeFootJacobian(foot)};
+    // Define and populate a leg data map object of jacobians; each jacobian is associated to a leg robotlib::RobotBase::LegDataMap<robotlib::RobotBase::Jacobian> feet_jacobian{robot->makeFeetJacobian()}; // or auto jacobian{dummy_quadruped->makeFootJacobian(foot)};
     for (auto leg : *(robot->getLegs()))
     {